Pangkor Laut Resort

 Pangkor Laut enjoys a year-round equatorial climate with a temperature range of 20°C – 35°C. The days are warm and the nights are cool.
 Rainfall is copious and fairly evenly distributed throughout the year.
 The rain is mostly convectional – the rain clouds are built up by rising warm air currents and the rains descends in a downpour that normally lasts an hour or two.
 September to November are the wettest months here on the west coast, however it can vary depending on the prevailing monsoon winds.

-Call us on to start planning your holiday to Pangkor Laut Resort or take a look at our itineraries to Malaysia
+To start planning your holiday to Pangkor Laut Resort

 Pangkor Laut Resort is a luxurious property, offering hillside and over-water villas, set on a private Malaysian island.
 Home to a variety of wildlife from long-tailed macaques to sea eagles, the resort also boasts fantastic dining options and facilities.